Fortitude Valley: Fortitude Valley Diehards

 Fortitude Valley Football Club, also simply known as "Valleys", were the oldest surviving rugby league team in Brisbane until their demise in 1995.
 In 2002, Valleys entered a partnership with another former Brisbane rugby league team, Brothers.
 Playing under the name Brothers-Valleys until changing their name to Brothers Diehards for the 2004 season.
 Valley's Juniors are still active members of the QRL South East Division having been based at Emerson Park in Grange since the 1970s.

 Big Gay Day

 Big Gay Day is a gay, lesbian, bisexual and transgender pride festival held over one day in and around the Wickham Hotel in Fortitude Valley.
 The celebration raises money for LGBTQIA+ groups such as GLWA and Open Doors.
 Previous entertainment has included various local and international DJ's, performers such as Marcia Hines, Melanie C and TV Rock as well as drag shows.

 Swimming

 The Commercial Swimming Club trains at the Valley Pool and has produced many Olympic and World Champions.

 In popular culture

 In October 1991, artist Jack Karlson was arrested at a Fortitude Valley Chinese restaurant for unknown reasons, which was filmed by Chris Reason as part of a news report.
 Karlson proclaimed during his arrest that the arrest was Democracy Manifest.
-The video and Karlson became a popular internet meme in the years thereafter.
+The video and Karlson became a popular internet meme many years later.